chadbaldwin/sys-schema-sync/README.md

   "DatabaseConcurrencyLimit": 3,
   // If Instance is set to 10 and Database is set to 3, then the highest number of concurrent processes possible is 30

+  // This connection string is used for two purposes...
-  // Connection string pointing to where the SysSchemaSync database was deployed
+  // 1) To know what to name the database upon deploying the DACPAC
-  // This connection string is used by the SysSchemaSync scripts to know where to push the collected data "RepositoryDatabaseConnectionString": "Server=MYINSTANCE;Database=SysSchemaSync;MultiSubnetFailover=True;Application Name=SysSchemaSyncService",
+  // 2) For the service to know where to push the collected data "RepositoryDatabaseConnectionString": "Server=MYINSTANCE;Database=SysSchemaSync;MultiSubnetFailover=True;Application Name=SysSchemaSyncService",

   // List of Instances and databases to target